 The Prevention Program is designed to deliver a range of clinical, case management and supportive services, with the goal of helping families remain intact while ensuring caregiver’s receive the appropriate support to meet all of their children’s physical, developmental, educational, social/emotional, and mental health needs.
-The ideal candidate will be strength-based, trauma-informed, culturally competent and committed to family preservation and resilience.
+The ideal candidate will be strength-based, trauma-informed, culturally responsive and committed to family preservation and resilience.
 This is a home and community-based program so the candidate must be flexible with the ability to work independently and flex their hours to meet the needs of youth and parents.
 This position offers a highly rewarding opportunity to build strong relationships with at-risk families and an exciting opportunity to be part of an innovative multidisciplinary team composed of pediatricians, nurses, psychiatrists, psychologists, clinicians, education and recreation specialists, and more!

 Title of Position: Prevention Social Worker/Mental Health Counselor

 Locations: 37 W 26th St., 11th Floor | New York, NY 10010 | 1775 Grand Concourse, Suite 703 | Bronx, NY 10453

 Description of Responsibilities:

 •Provides casework and clinical services to children and families utilizing individual and family modalities.
 Coordinates services for a caseload of 8-9 families as recommended by NAC’s multi-disciplinary treatment team.